sixstrings/revanced-magisk-module/README.md

 #### ⚠️ Do not download modules from 3rd party sources like random websites you found on Google.
-There are many that uses my modules and impersonates ReVanced.
+There are many that uses this modules and impersonates ReVanced.

 # ReVanced Extended Magisk Module